X-SLAYER/Multiavatar/README.md

 `474747474747` - this is the 12,230,590,464th avatar (or the 16th initial avatar + its "C" color theme).

-More info can be found in the `multiavatar.js` file comments.
+More info can be found in the `multiavatar.dart` file comments.